 The AGM is the principal forum of dialogue with shareholders.
-In accordance with the Company's Constitution, Notice of AGM is sent to shareholders at least twenty one (21) days prior to the meeting.
+In accordance with the Company's Constitution, Notice of AGM together with a copy of the Company's Annual Report is sent to shareholders at least twenty one (21) days prior to the meeting.